 We aim for financial reasons to not be a barrier to studying at Imperial, and there is some financial support available.
 The Imperial College Bursary is one of the most generous university bursary schemes in the UK.
 A number of different scholarships are available are available for prospective and current undergraduate students to assist them through their studies.

 Departmental academic awards

 The department awards a number of prizes and scholarships at the end of each academic year.
 Students are eligible for these prizes and scholarships once they have completed their first year and are informed of their award after the release of examination results at the end of June.

-*All field trips in the undergraduate degrees are included in the cost of tuition, except for a contribution to food costs on fully catered trips (currently approx. £25/week) and the Year 2 independent mapping project which Geology students and some Geology and Geophysics students, undertake in a location of their choice.
-Costs vary by location.
+All taught field trips in the undergraduate degrees are included in the cost of tuition, except for a contribution to food costs on fully catered trips (currently approx. £25/week) and the Year 2 independent mapping project which Geology students and some Earth and Planetary Science students undertake in a location of their choice.

 Externally administered scholarships notified by ESE